Lactase Deficiency (Age-Dependent)

 Non-pharmacological Prevention

-- Use of lactose-free dairy products or dairy alternatives like almond or soy milk.
+Use of lactose-free or low-lactose dairy alternatives

-- Gradual introduction of small amounts of lactose to increase colonic adaptation.
+Gradual introduction of small amounts of lactose to increase colonic adaptation

 Outcome & Complications